Common Questions Asked by Parents of Children Who Are Visually Impaired

 Answer: Research has shown that large print does not result in being able to read text from a greater distance, as one might have expected.
 Because large print does not result in the ability to read text from a longer distance, there is no reduction in eye strain.
 Using large-print materials, however, causes a reduction in reading speed because of the larger head movement needed to work with these materials.
 This is one reason why using large print is not a good long-term solution for a child with visual impairment.
 In addition, large print is not always available.
 For example, when your child goes to a store, the price tags and menus will not be written in large print.
 Also, as your child progresses through life, most college texts, workplace reading materials, and recreational reading materials will not be available in large print.

 Answer: Children naturally use what is called relative distance magnification to be able to see better for both distance and near-vision targets.
 This includes the use of reading materials and watching the television.
-For example, a child who moves his/her book from 16 inches to 4 inches away has made the book appear to be 4 times larger, through the use of relative distance magnification.
+For example, a child who moves his or her book from 16 inches to four inches away has made the book appear to be four times larger, through the use of relative distance magnification.
 As you get closer to an object, such as a book, it appears bigger.

 Answer: Glasses may be of benefit to a child’s distance and near vision.
 If the child has myopia (nearsightedness), hyperopia (farsightedness), or astigmatism, it is possible that vision will be enhanced with the use of conventional glasses.
 The amount of improvement is often less, however, for a child with vision loss from a retina, optic nerve, or brain problem than it would be for a child with a similar prescription who does not have these underlying vision problems.
 This is because glasses focus the image of the object being viewed on the retina.
 The retina then needs to detect the image clearly, send a clear signal through the optic nerve to the occipital lobe of the brain, where the retina’s electrical signal is interpreted into a visual image.
 If there is a disruption along this pathway causing reduced vision, that condition will often minimize the effectiveness of a correction from glasses.
 For this reason, it is important to be sure that the prescribed glasses actually make a difference in your child’s distance or near-vision abilities before purchasing them.